1995 NBA Finals: Game 3

 Robert Horry hit a three-pointer to give Houston a 104–100 lead with 14.1 seconds left.
 Orlando's Anfernee Hardaway then missed a three-pointer, and the rebound deflected off Dennis Scott and out of bounds with 6.8 seconds left, turning the ball over to Houston.
 Clyde Drexler was immediately fouled.
 He missed his first free throw and made the second for a 105-100 Rockets lead with 5.9 seconds left.
 Nick Anderson hit a three-pointer with 2.7 seconds left to bring the Magic within two points, and then Sam Cassell was immediately fouled.
 He needed to make both free throws to likely seal it, but missed the first.
 He made the second to give the Rockets a three-point lead with 2.2 seconds left.
 After a timeout to advance the ball to midcourt, the Magic had one last chance to tie the game and force overtime, but Hardaway missed a three-pointer as the buzzer sounded.
 The Rockets held on for a 106–103 win in Game 3 to take a 3–0 series lead and were one win away from their second consecutive NBA title.

 Game 4

 At the end of the first half, the Magic had a 4-point advantage over the home team, Rockets.
 However, the Rockets had another notable comeback as they outscored the Magic 66–50 in the second half, thus winning their second consecutive NBA championship.
 Olajuwon outscored O'Neal by 10 points and capped off the sweep by hitting a memorable yet uncharacteristic 3-pointer in front of O'Neal.
 When accepting the Larry O'Brien Trophy on the floor of The Summit, Rockets head coach Rudy Tomjanovich said "Don't ever underestimate the heart of a champion!"

 Olajuwon, with his 35-point and 15 rebound performance, was named Finals MVP for the second straight year.
+By winning his second straight NBA Finals MVP award, Hakeem Olajuwon became the sixth player to win the award on multiple occasions, joining Willis Reed, Kareem Abdul-Jabbar, Magic Johnson, Larry Bird, and Michael Jordan.
+Jordan and Olajuwon at the time were the only players to win the award consecutively.

 Game 4 remains the most recent NBA Finals game played in Houston to date.

 Olajuwon v.
 O'Neal

+Hakeem Olajuwon and Shaquille O'Neal statistical performance in the Finals: